This article first appeared in issue 03 of Publishing Talk Magazine. An edited version first appeared on this site on 28 Nov 2012.

-It’s the last few days of this year’s NaNoWriMo.
+It’s the last day of NaNoWriMo.
 Have you finished your 50,000-word draft?
 Don’t worry if not.
 Making your words count is more important than your word count, says Linda Gillard.

 Do you have writer’s cramp yet?
 Or typist’s tremor?
 Have you entered the annual November writing marathon that is NaNoWriMo (National Novel Writing Month)?
 If you did, did you finish, or did you give up exhausted halfway through the month?